 Every once in a while research pops up that claims people often end up with sexual and/or romantic partners who look like one of their parents.
 Usually this research is pretty heteronormative and focuses on the idea that straight women end up with husbands who look kind of like their fathers or straight men bring home women who look just like mum.

 Whatever these studies are trying to say about our lives and their oedipus-like qualities, they're generally pretty easy to brush off and move on — after all, it's doubtful that many of us are consciously looking for someone who reminds us of our parents.

-The researchers asked 300 people about the eye color of their parents and the eye color of their partners.
-They determined through this (relatively small) sample size, that straight women and gay men are more likely attracted to people who have their father's eye color, and that straight men and gay women are more likely attracted to people with their mothers'.
+The researchers asked 300 people about the eye colour of their parents and the eye colour of their partners.
+They determined through this (relatively small) sample size, that straight women and gay men are more likely attracted to people who have their father's eye colour, and that straight men and gay women are more likely attracted to people with their mothers'.

 If you think about it, most people have either brown eyes, green/hazel eyes, or blue eyes — though some people's eyes can also look more grey.
-So, if your parents have two different eye colors like mine do (my dad has brown, my mom has hazel), then you've already knocked off two of three possible eye colors.
-The odds are good that you'll end up with someone who has the same eye color as your parents, just because that's how probability works.
+So, if your parents have two different eye colours like mine do (my dad has brown, my mum has hazel), then you've already knocked off two of three possible eye colours.
+The odds are good that you'll end up with someone who has the same eye colour as your parents, just because that's how probability works.

 Still, there might be some truth to the researchers' claims that this is another example of "sexual imprinting," a theory that claims we learn what characteristics to find sexually attractive from our parents.
 After all, these studies do keep popping up.

 Our advice: Just don't think about it too much.
 You're attracted to whoever you're attracted to, and if that person happens to look a little like your dad around the eyes, then so be it.

 Read these stories next: